 On August 16, 2021, the Company entered into a Unit Purchase Agreement ("UPA") to acquire Avelead, a recognized leader in providing solutions and services to improve revenue integrity for healthcare providers nationwide.
 The Company believes Avelead's solutions will complement and extend the value the Company can deliver to its customers.
 Operations for Avelead are included in the Company's consolidated financial information from the acquisition date.
-Refer to Note 3 - Business Combination and Divestiture in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements" for further information on the Avelead acquisition.
+Refer to Note 3 - Business Combination in our unaudited condensed consolidated financial statements included in Part I, Item I, "Financial Statements" for further information on the Avelead acquisition.

 During the fiscal third quarter ended October 31, 2022, the Company strengthened its balance sheet through a capital raise.
 On October 24, 2022, the Company entered into purchase agreements with certain investors (the "2022 Offering").
 Under these purchase agreements, the Company agreed to issue and sell, in a registered direct offering, an aggregate of 6,299,989 shares of common stock, par value \$0.01 per share, at a purchase price of \$1.32 per share.
 The gross proceeds to the Company from the 2022 Offering were approximately \$8.3 million.
-The Company intends to use the proceeds of the 2022 Offering for general corporate purposes.
 The 2022 Offering closed on October 26, 2022.

 The Company expanded its existing relationship with its debt partner, Western Alliance Bank, in the fourth quarter of 2022.
 On November 29, 2022, the Company executed a Second Modification to the Second Amended and Restated Loan Agreement ("Second Modification").
 The Second Modification includes an expansion of the Company's total borrowing to include a \$2,000,000 non-formula revolving line of credit.
-The revolving line of credit will be co-terminus with the term loan, which matures on August 26, 2026.
+The revolving line of credit is co-terminus with the term loan, which matures on August 26, 2026.
 The Second Modification includes modified covenants through the term of the Second Amended and Restated Loan Agreement.
 See Item 1, Note 5 - Debt, for discussion of the Second Modification.